Ask Krrish Contact Us

 8. Choosing Between SOQL & SOSL

-Use SOQL When:
+Use SOQL When

 • You know which object(s) you need to query.

-• You need to use `OFFSET` for pagination.
+• You need OFFSET for pagination.

-SELECT Id, Name, AnnualRevenue, (SELECT Id, FirstName, LastName FROM Contacts)
+(SELECT Id, FirstName, LastName FROM Contacts)

 FROM Account